sirodoht/sirodoht.com/content/blog/an-anecdotic-tour-on-the-history-of-programming-languages.md

 One year later, only in 1991, Guido van Rossum released the first version of Python. 🎉.
 He really enjoyed Monty Python, so he thought to use half their name.
 After all, it’s also a snake.

 Guido didn’t want to just create a language.
 He had a vision, and a mantra.
 The Zen of Python, as they call it, is the core philosophy of the language.
-It includes abstract comparisons between concepts such as beauty, simplicity and complexity, and it is adored by all Pythoneers.
+It includes abstract comparisons between concepts such as beauty, simplicity, and complexity, and it is adored by all Pythoneers.

 Despite and along with all that, a lot of people came to like Python.
 It is also very multi-paradigm.
 It is imperative, object-oriented and with multiple Lisp-like functional features.
 It was the first language to put first the intuitiveness of the user in contrast of the underlying mechanisms of the compiler.

 Four years later, in 1995, NASA’s Galileo Probe entered Jupiter’s atmosphere and the Sudden Oak Death (SOD) was first reported. *Phytophthora ramorum*, the oomycete plant pathogen behind SOD, is the reason that many oak populations in California and Oregon died.
 It is also believed that this organism is the cause of a proportionally large number of successful programming languages being created this year, both in California and in other areas too.

-The spotlight on Java, JavaScript, PHP and Ruby.
+The spotlight on Java, JavaScript, PHP, and Ruby.

 Yukihiro Matsumoto was writing mostly Perl and he was happy about it.
 He was also quite intrigued by Python, but with some complaints present:

 > It seems to me that Python is not a true object oriented language.
 I’d say it’s an imposter.
 OOP features appear to be some kind of add-on.
-As if they said “yeah, throw that inside too”.
+As if they said, “yeah, throw that inside too”.

 It was obvious that Guido wanted to support many paradigms, so object-oriented concepts were not top priority in the language design process.